 - Zurich (ZRH) – Delhi (DEL)

 15. Fly on United to Africa

 United stopped flying to Africa in 2012, giving up on a market that it deemed unprofitable.
-However, it announced in early 2021 that it would be resuming flights to Accra (ACC) beginning in May 2021.
+However, it began resuming flights to Accra (ACC) as of May 2021.

 Best of all, there is plentiful award space available for these flights — and they’re flying United’s new Polaris seats, so you’ll have ultimate privacy.
 Since United will be operating these flights, they’ll cost less than other options, ringing in at just 70,000 United miles for a one-way business class ticket.
 Otherwise, you can fly in economy from just 40,000 miles.

 16. Fly to Any of the 48 Continental States, Alaska, or Canada

 Sometimes, domestic flight costs are simply unbearable, so it can be useful to redeem United miles for these flights.
 Since ditching its award chart, United has shown some pretty steady fluctuation in pricing for domestic flights.

 Previously, it used to be that for 12,500 miles, you could get anywhere in the continental U.S. in economy class.
 If your flight was less than 700 miles, you’d only need to use 10,000 United miles.

 Now, however, you can now find some flights as low as 5,000 miles, while more desirable flights, such as nonstops, can cost more than those with stopovers.

 Starting at 17,500 United miles, you could fly in economy class to Alaska or Canada for a quick adventure to colder climates.